What is Larry Ellison's net worth?

 How Larry Ellison started Oracle

-He is the founder of Oracle Corporation, one of the largest software companies in the world.
-Oracle is known for its database management systems, cloud services and enterprise software solutions.
-He owns around 35% of the software company.
+Oracle Corporation, one of the largest software companies in the world, is known for its database management systems, cloud services and enterprise software solutions.
+He owns over 40% of the software company.

 Ellison was born in New York City in 1944.
-He grew up in a middle-class family and had a relatively uneventful childhood.
-He was a bright student, but struggled with authority and often clashed with his teachers.
-He dropped out of college twice before finally getting a degree in computer science from the University of Illinois.
+Despite being a bright student, he struggled with authority and dropped out of college twice before finally getting a degree in computer science from the University of Illinois.

 After college, Ellison moved to California and started working for several tech companies.
 He was a talented programmer and quickly made a name for himself in the industry.
-However, Ellison was not happy working for someone else.
-He had a vision for a new kind of software company that would revolutionise how businesses manage their data.
+However, Ellison had a vision for a new kind of software company that would revolutionise how businesses manage their data.

 In 1977, Ellison teamed up with two friends, Bob Miner and Ed Oates, to start a company called Software Development Laboratories (SDL).
 The company's goal was to create a new kind of database management system that would be faster and more efficient than anything on the market.
 Ellison, Miner and Oates worked tirelessly to develop this new software and, in 1979, they released their first product: Oracle.

 Oracle was an instant success.
 Businesses loved the software's speed, efficiency and reliability.
-Oracle quickly became a large corporations’ go-to database management system, and the company grew rapidly.
-By the mid-1980s, Oracle was one of the fastest-growing software companies in the world, now competing against software giants like Microsoft, Intel and IBM.
+Oracle quickly became a go-to database management system for corporations, and the company grew rapidly.
+By the mid-1980s, Oracle was one of the fastest-growing software companies in the world, competing against software giants like Microsoft, Intel and IBM.

-Today, Oracle is a massive company with thousands of employees and customers around the world.
-The company's products and services are used by some of the largest corporations in the world, including Walmart, Coca-Cola and Bank of America.
-According to the company’s latest earnings report, Oracle earned $53 billion in revenue in the 2024 fiscal year.
+Today, Oracle’s products and services are used by some of the largest corporations in the world, including Walmart, Coca-Cola and Bank of America.
+According to the company’s annual earnings report, Oracle earned $57.4 billion in revenue, up by 8% from the year before.

-One of Ellison's most notable post-Oracle projects was founding the Lanai Resorts LLC, a company that owns two luxury resorts on the Hawaiian island of Lanai.
-Ellison purchased 98% of the island in 2012 and has since invested in rebuilding the infrastructure and improving the tourism industry on the island.
+Ellison founded the Lanai Resorts LLC, a company that owns two luxury resorts on the Hawaiian island of Lanai.
+He purchased 98% of the island in 2012 and has since invested in rebuilding the infrastructure and improving the tourism industry on the island.
 He also resides on the island.

 In addition to his business ventures, Ellison has been actively involved in philanthropy.
 He has donated millions of dollars to various causes, including medical research, education and environmental conservation.
 His foundation, the Ellison Medical Foundation, has funded research on ageing and age-related diseases.